Arc676/JuggleBall/README.md

 - The ball had longer airtime
 - There are more balls onscreen at the same time

-You don't have to get all the balls, but be careful!
-If you drop all the balls your score will go back to zero!
+You lose if you drop all the balls that are currently in existence, or after you drop a total of 20 balls.
+Click or press any key to restart.